-Cooperative extension work in agriculture and home economics.
-Michigan State University and the U. S. Department of Agriculture cooperating, N. P. Raiston, Director, Cooperative Extension Service, Michigan State University, East Lansing, Printed and distributed under Acts of Congress, May 8 and June 30, 1914.
+Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture.
+N. P. Ralston, Director, Cooperative Extension Service, Michigan State University, East Lansing, Michigan.